 The mask is important to keep you still during treatment.
-We will also use it to draw on your treatment area so we do not have to put marks on your face.
+We will also use it to draw on your treatment area.

 If required, we may place a jelly like or pink play dough material on your skin where you are being treated.
 This is called bolus.
 We use this when we need the radiation dose very close to your skin.